Your Questions about Young People's Courses on The STARFISH Project Answered

 Q - Where do I stay while on a STARFISH course?

-- Nearest Airport: London Gatwick 36 miles.
+Nearest Airport: London Gatwick (rail service to Eastbourne).

-- Nearest Bus/Coach stations: Eastbourne and Brighton.
+Nearest Bus/Coach stations: Eastbourne.

 Q - Is my young person right for the STARFISH course?